ARTIST BIO

 Her practice challenges the exclusivity often associated with large-scale immersive art by shifting the focus from spectacle to collective engagement.
 Instead of finished, untouchable installations, Angela creates intuitive, reconfigurable frameworks that empower communities to actively participate in shaping the work.
 Workshops and co-design sessions are integral to this process, dissolving the boundary between artist and audience and fostering shared authorship and belonging.

 Guided by systems thinking and a commitment to cultural regeneration, Angela’s installations are designed to integrate with place, respond to local needs, and grow through ongoing community interaction.
-By making large-scale art more accessible and inclusive, she creates spaces that nurture connection, shared expression, and lasting resilience.

 ARTIST STATEMENT